Kenneth Kaunda International Airport: Terminals

 Kenneth Kaunda International Airport has two terminals.
 Terminal One has no jet bridges and is used for domestic traffic.
 Terminal Two, opened in August 2021, has six gates and handles all international flights.

 Ground transportation

 Taxis are the most common form of transport to and from the city, as it is a 15 to 20-minute ride to the city centre.
 There are also 2 car rental companies at the airport, Avis and Europcar, but most hotels in Lusaka have shuttle services into the airport.
-A bus line also goes between the airport and the Chelston bus station, but the busses do not run on a regular schedule.
+A bus line also goes between the airport and the Chelston bus station, but the buses do not run on a regular schedule.

+Statistics

+After a significant drop due to the COVID-19 pandemic in 2020 and the opening of the new terminal in 2021, the airport surpassed its pre-pandemic level of passenger traffic in 2023 for the first time.
+Overall the airport accounts for 75% of all passenger airport traffic in Zambia in 2022.